tgarratt/graphics-by-tom-django-milestone/README.md

 Gitpod was great for letting me preview my work before it was deployed, this helped me get a real understanding of how my site would look when fully deployed to Heroku.
 Due to the close relationship of the two sites it made getting one to the other remarkably straight forward and any errors would display clearly for a quick fix.
+I also used seperate databases for development (sqlite) and for deployment (postgres).

 ## Credit